johnoneworks/saba-future/hardhat/README.md

         - PROXY_ADDRESS

           The proxy address.
 It will be generated after executing deployProxy.js.
 You don't have to set the variable before that.
-And it should not be updated when upgrading the new contract.
+And it should not be updated when upgrading the new implementation contract.

           Note: If the redeploy the proxy, it'll clear all data in the proxy.